We're teaming with the Indian government to get lifesaving vaccines to some of their most marginalized communities.

 Working to raise immunization rates

-Saving Children’s Lives Through Immunization, a three-year initiative led by our country program in India, works to increase immunization coverage in Madhya Pradesh, one of India’s largest states.
+Saving Children’s Lives Through Immunization, a three-year initiative, works to increase immunization coverage in Madhya Pradesh, one of India’s largest states.
 With a largely rural and tribal population, Madhya Pradesh has one of the lowest child immunization rates in India.
 Supported by the Michael & Susan Dell Foundation, the project uses simple and innovative methods to support the Government of India in providing vaccines at no cost to children who otherwise would not have access to them.

 To ensure the availability of good-quality immunization services, we are working not only from the top down but also from the bottom up by giving people information and confidence to access immunization services offered by the government.
 The project is raising awareness of the importance of vaccination among communities, enabling access to these services by removing cost and logistical barriers, and helping government health workers perform their jobs well.
 These efforts have already produced results, including improved access to vaccines, widespread adoption of simple practices to ensure efficacy of temperature-sensitive vaccines, and improved service delivery from health care providers.
 Most importantly, communities in project areas are making vaccination a priority for their children.